redhat-marketplace/datactl/README.md

    ```sh
    kubectl get secret ibm-entitlement-key -n openshift-redhat-marketplace -ojson | jq '.data | map_values(@base64d) .".dockerconfigjson" | fromjson.auths."stg.icr.io".password'
    ```

-   This will create the default configuration on your home directory. `~/.datactl/config`

 4. Add the role-binding to the default service account on operator-namespace.